chennnnnyize-zz/Generative-Molecules/README.md

 ## Get the Data
 The GAN model was trained on the SMILES file from the ZINC and ChEMBL database, which contains molecules and measured biological activity data.

-A small 50k molecule dataset (data/smiles_50k.h5), a much larger 500k ChEMBL 21 extract (data/smiles_500k.h5), and a model trained on smiles_500k.h5 (data/model_500k.h5) are included.
+A small 50k molecule dataset (`data/smiles_50k.h5`), a much larger 500k ChEMBL 21 extract (`data/smiles_500k.h5`) are included in this repo.

+A model trained on `smiles_500k.h5` is included in `data/model_500k.h5`.

-All h5 files in this repo by git-lfs rather than included directly in the repo.
+**All h5 files in this repo by [git-lfs](https://git-lfs.github.com/) rather than included directly in the repo.**

 To download the original datasets (zinc12 and chembl22), you can use the `download_dataset.py` script:

     * python download_dataset.py --dataset zinc12
-* python download_dataset.py --dataset chembl22
+    python download_dataset.py --dataset chembl22

 ## Preprocess the data

-Before training the network, preprocess.py is needed to convert SMILES strings into matrix and then output as specified file.
+Before training the network, `preprocess.py` is needed to convert SMILES strings into matrix and then output as specified file.
 The detailed functions of preprocess.py are:
 * Normalizes the length of each string to 120 by appending whitespace as needed.
 * Builds a list of the unique characters used in the dataset.
 (The "charset")
 * Substitutes each character in each SMILES string with the integer ID of its location in the charset.